-Begun by Donald Barthelme and Phillip Lopate, Gulf Coast is the nationally-distributed journal housed within the University of Houston's English Department, home to one of the US's top ranked creative writing programs.
+Begun by Donald Barthelme and Phillip Lopate, Gulf Coast is a nationally distributed journal housed within the University of Houston's English Department, home to one of the US's top ranked creative writing programs.
 The journal spent its nascent years (1982-1985) as Domestic Crude, a name that nodded to the major industry of the Houston area.
-It was a 64-page (magazine-formatted) student-run publication, with editorial advising coming from Mr. Lopate, who also contributed work to the first issues.
+It was a student-run publication, with editorial advising coming from Mr. Lopate, who also contributed work to the first issues.

 In 1986, the name Gulf Coast premiered.
 It stuck.
 After some experimenting, the journal found its dimensions and, eventually, its audience.
 The journal has since moved beyond the student body of the University of Houston and into the larger world.
 Our readership of the print journal currently exceeds 3,000, with more and more coming to our ever-expanding website.
 The print journal comes out each April and October.